Terms of Service

 5.1.
 Subject to earlier termination as provided below, this Agreement is for the Initial Service Term as specified in the Order Form, and shall be automatically renewed for additional periods of the same duration as the Initial Service Term (collectively, the “Term”), unless either party requests termination at least thirty (30) days prior to the end of the then-current term.

 5.2.
 In addition to any other remedies it may have, either party may also terminate this Agreement upon thirty (30) days’ notice (or without notice in the case of nonpayment), if the other party materially breaches any of the terms or conditions of this Agreement.
 Customer will pay in full for the Services up to and including the last day on which the Services are provided.
 All sections of this Agreement which by their nature should survive termination will survive termination, including, without limitation, accrued rights to payment, confidentiality obligations, warranty disclaimers, and limitations of liability.

 5.3.
-In the case of the Customer changing their EHR/PM/Billing system (the “EHR”) within the terms of the Agreement, Company has the right to build the connection with the new EHR.
-In turn, the customer will provide all possible help to Company; such as but not limiting to: providing APIs, credentials, and facilitating the relationship between their new EHR vendor and the Company.
-Company has the right to not build any connection with the new EHR if it decides to.
-In this case the Agreement may be terminated within 30 days after the winding down the connection of the initial EHR without any penalties.
+If Customer decides to change their EHR/PM/Billing system (the “EHR”) within the terms of the Agreement, Company has the right to build the connection with the new EHR before the end of Agreement.
+In turn, Customer is responsible for providing all possible help to Company, such as but not limited to: providing APIs, direct connection to the database, credentials, and facilitating the relationship between their new EHR vendor and the Company.
+If Company decides not to build a connection with the new EHR the agreement may be terminated within 30 days after the Customer pays out a penalty equal to the projected revenue the Company was expected to make until the end of the term of the original Agreement and winding down the connection of the initial EHR.

 6. WARRANTY AND DISCLAIMER